After years of promise, CSS3 has finally arrived in style (if you'll

 be divided equally on either side of the rule:

 If you want to see the result, take a look at this example of CSS Columns.
 You'll need to be using Firefox, Chrome, Safari, Opera 11.1, or IE10 Platform Preview ('IE10PP') to view it; if you don't have one of those, see the image below for reference.
+CSS Columns provides an easy way to distribute long blocks of content into a more compact horizontal space

-There's more you can do with columns, but space forbids.
-If you want to see a practical example of their use, take a look at the References section of a Wikipedia article, which uses column-count to divide the notes into three columns.
+to see a practical example of their use, take a look at the References section of a Wikipedia article, which uses column-count to divide the notes into three columns.
 Multi-column is implemented in Firefox with the -moz- prefix (and some oddities), Chrome and Safari with the -webkit- prefix, and Opera 11.1+ and IE10PP, unprefixed.

 That simply places the two child elements horizontally within their parent, and makes each the same width.
 The box-flex